bekk/bekk-christmas/post/javascript/the-three-ways-of-fetching.md

 authors:
   - Ida Marie Vestgøte Bosch
 ---
 In the spirit of Christmas, we'll use a suitable analogy.
 Let's say Santa requests that an elf fetches a gift for a child on his list.
 He does not know when the elf will be back, but when it does he wants to put the gift into his bag of toys.
-This is 2020, after all, so of course he uses JavaScript to complete the task.
+This is 2020, after all, so of course he uses JavaScript to complete the task :santa:

 Our elf in this analogy will be represented by the function `getGiftForChild()`, which we will define for each of the three methods.
 The elf will retrieve the gifts using the magical url `https://santas-gift-storage.northpole/gifts/nameOfChild`, which returns a gift for a given child's name.
 We also have access to the global array `bagOfToys`, which is to be filled up with Christmas presents before Santa is on his way.